-Syntagma Square is the large central square of Athens with the parliament building and where traditional soldiers guard the Tomb of the Unknown Soldier.
+Syntagma Square is the central constitution square of Athens with the parliament building and where traditional soldiers will change of the guard at the Tomb of the Unknown Soldier.

 The square was created in 1834 when King Otto had the new Royal Palace built.
 After several fires broke out in the palace, it was no longer suitable as a residence for kings.
 This palace was then designated as a parliament building after the works.
 Excavations have shown that a cemetery used to be located on this square.

 Tomb of the Unknown Soldier & Changing of the Guard